Cheat sheet for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytic

 A key feature of Azure Synapse is the ability to manage compute resources.
-You can pause SQL pool when you're not using it, which stops the billing of compute resources.
+You can pause your dedicated SQL pool (formerly SQL DW) when you're not using it, which stops the billing of compute resources.
 You can scale resources to meet your performance demands.
 To pause, use the Azure portal or PowerShell.
-To scale, use the Azure portal, Powershell, T-SQL, or a REST API.
+To scale, use the Azure portal, PowerShell, T-SQL, or a REST API.

 Autoscale now at the time you want with Azure Functions:

 We recommend considering SQL Database and Azure Analysis Services in a hub-and-spoke architecture.
 This solution can provide workload isolation between different user groups while also using advanced security features from SQL Database and Azure Analysis Services.
 This is also a way to provide limitless concurrency to your users.

 Deploy in one click your spokes in SQL databases from dedicated SQL pool (formerly SQL DW):